Reputation, Trust, and the Long Game

 2. Consistency

 This explains why reputation is so difficult to build and so easy to destroy.
-A single error in a long series of good performances carries disproportionate weight because it breaks consistency and undermines predictability.
+A single error in a long series of good performances carries disproportionate weight, because it breaks consistency and undermines predictability.

 3. Integrity

-In the financial industry, integrity is particularly rare and particularly valuable.
+In the financial industry, integrity is both particularly rare and particularly valuable.
 Conflicts of interest are omnipresent.
 Those who prioritize client interests despite these conflicts build a reputation that is difficult to replicate.

 Reputation in the Digital World